Endava/cats/README.md

 The tests are generated based on configured `Fuzzer`s.
 Each `Fuzzer` will test several scenarios and report the resulting behaviour in both the console and in the generated test report.

-The following logging levels are used (in both the console and the test report) to report the testing activity:
+The following logging levels are used (in both the console, and the test report) to report the testing activity:

 - `INFO` will report normal documented behaviour.
 This is expected behaviour.
 No need for action.
 - `WARN` will report normal but undocumented behaviour or some misalignment between the contract and the service.
 This will **ideally** be actioned.